simonbilskyrollins/nyc-subway-finder/README.md

 Finally, our view is the interfaces.py program that puts all of the information out there for the user to see.
 It consists of a TextInterface class, which contains code that aks for and receives user input and passes it back to the controller.
-This class also has methods for displaying a map of the subway system and asking the user whether they want to do another search or exit the program.
+This class also has methods for  asking the user whether they want to do another search or exit the program.